 Does it cost to have a doula?

 Doulas are trained professionals that have spent time and money to obtain their knowledge, skills and credentials.
 Doulas provide a service and that service, while very rewarding and fulfilling, it is every expensive financially, mentally and time wise.
 So, yes, there is a service fee for Bee The Doula's services.
 Giveaways and scholarships may be optional in the future.
 Be sure to use your email and subscribe so you don't miss out!
 Pricing and packages for services are available on Booking Page. #SupportSmallBusinesses

 Yes! once the deposit is submitted, clients can utilize a payment plan that best suits them (monthly, payments broken up into 2 or 3 payments, etc.) as long as final balance is paid before the 37 weeks deadline.
 The earlier you book, the cheaper and more spread out your monthly payments can be!
 Beware that after 37 weeks, payment plans are not available and the full service fee will be due if you wish to book.

 Do you accept insurance?

-Unfortunately, Bee the Doula does not accept insurance as a form of payment.
-Many insurance companies do not cover the cost of doula care, including medicaid, which limits the opportunity for doula care to be reimbursed to clients.
+Some insurance companies will reimburse doula fees the client has already paid out of pocket.
+It’s best that you contact your insurance company to see if you qualify.
+Bee The Doula has a NPI number available upon request!
+Unfortunately, many insurance companies do not cover the cost of doula care, including medicaid, which limits the opportunity for doula care to be reimbursed to clients.
 Be sure to vote for officials/politicians that support mandating insurance companies/ medicaid reimburse or cover doula care for all families!

 When is the best time to get a doula?